FaresElabasery/Mealify/README.md

   Edit the `chefs` array in `js/index.js` to update the chefs section.

 - **Update Gallery:**
-  Add or replace images in the `images/gallery` folder and update the HTML in the Gallery section of `index.html`.
+  Edit the gallery array in `js/index.js` to update the images and descriptions in the gallery section.

 - **Change Theme Colors:**
   Modify CSS variables in `css/index.css` under `:root` and `[data-theme="dark"]`.